ghacks Technology News

 Mounting:

-You have to mount an encrypted partition to enable it in windows.
-Chose Select Device in the main menu of true crypt and pick the encrypted drive.
+You have to mount an encrypted partition to make the files it contains available.
+Chose Select Device in the main menu of True Crypt and pick the encrypted drive.
 Then click on mount and enter your pass phrase.
 If its correct the drive will appear and you can fill it with data.

 The drive letter remains the same as before, so there should not be any problems with broken program links or the like.